csvance/armchair-expert/README.md

-## About
+# About
 Armchair Expert is a chatbot inspired by old Markov chain IRC bots like PyBorg.
 It regurgitates what it learns from you in unintentionally hilarious ways.

 ## Features
-- NLP assisted multiple topic selection.
-When choosing subjects in a sentence to use as generation seeds, undesirable parts of speech such as pronouns and conjunctions are ignored.
+- Uses NLP to select the most optimal subjects for which to generate a response
+- Learns new words in realtime like a typical [Markov chain][markov-chain], but uses an [RNN][rnn] to structure and capitalize the output
-- Uses an n-gram markov chain which is positionally aware of the distances between different words, creating a more coherent sentence.
+- Uses an n-gram markov chain which is positionally aware of the distances between different words, creating a more coherent sentence
-- Analyzes reactions to fuel reinforcement learning, making word combinations that are funny appear more often.
-Supports both text based "AOL speak" and emoji reactions.
-- Learns to imitate sentence structures and capitalization patterns found in training data

 ## Requirements
 - python 3.6+